Design for Life Permit & Inspection Process

 Live longer in the home you love!
 Montgomery County has a property tax credit program to help pay for making your home more universally accessible.

-Learn more about this program by visiting the
+Learn more about this program by visiting the Design for Life website and watching the Podcast video.

 Listen to the podcast:

 You are eligible to apply for Design for Life Property Tax credits if you are a property owner of a new or existing residential dwelling, including single-family dwelling, townhouse, or duplex.
-Credit is also available for accessibility features installed in a condominium unit.
+Credit is also available for accessibility features installed in a residential condominium unit.

 Property owners can be owners of individual properties as well as commercial builders and developers.